QCResUNet: Joint Subject-level and Voxel-level Segmentation Quality Prediction: Discussion and conclusions

-The proposed work is not without limitations.
-Firstly, though the proposed method has better generalizability than other segmentation QC methods, it may be affected by domain shift issues, which are common to all deep learning methods.
-As a consequence, translating the proposed to clinical practice will require monitoring of each performance to ensure reliable results.
-In addition, techniques that can enhance the robustness and generalizability of the proposed method to domain shifts~\citep{ganin2016domain,Carlucci_2019_CVPR} are worth further investigating in future work.
-Second, a key requirement of the proposed method is the availability of all four modalities.
-Although handling missing modalities enhances the applicability of the proposed method in diverse clinical settings, it is a non-trivial problem.
-The integration of existing techniques for handling missing modalities~\citep{dorent2019hetero,shen2019brain,wang2023multi} into the proposed QCResUNet will increase significantly the computational burden for training.
-This is due to the fact that these methods necessitate separate sets of encoders and decoders for each input modality, resulting in a computational load that is at least quadruple that of the current QCResUNet.
-In our future work, we will explore efficient strategies to allow the model to handle missing modalities.
 Third, the proposed method was only validated on segmentation tasks involving a single object.
 Although we have shown that the proposed method generalized well across different segmentation tasks that include multiple tissues, more experiments are needed to evaluate how this method performs in the presence of multiple objects (e.g., multiple lesions).
 Lastly, this work focused on predicting DSC and NSD as metrics to appropriately summarize segmentation quality.
 However, it is important to recognize that these metrics have limitations and may not be suitable for all applications.
 While we demonstrated the proposed method's ability to handle multiple metrics, additional research will be required to tailor the method for predicting the most appropriate metric for specific tasks~\citep{maier2024metrics}.

 To conclude, we developed QCResUNet for the automated brain tumor and cardiac segmentation QC.
 Our proposed method is able to reliably assess segmentation quality at the subject level, while at the same time accurately identifying tissue-specific segmentation errors at the voxel level.
 Through multi-task learning under subject-level and voxel-level supervision, we achieved strong performance in both prediction tasks.
 Training the network on a large-scale dataset, which comprised segmentation results from various methods and at different levels of quality, allowed the proposed method to generalize well to unseen data.
 A key characteristic of the proposed method is that it is agnostic to the method used to generate the segmentation.
 This makes it versatile for evaluating the quality of segmentation results generated by different methods.
 A unique characteristic of the proposed method is its ability to accurately pinpoint the location of tissue-specific segmentation errors, thus potentially facilitating the integration of human input for refining automatically generated segmentations in clinical settings.
 This, in turn, has the potential to enhance clinical workflows.